JordanEmme/blog/content/_index.md

 Hi, I am Jordan,

 I am a software engineer, passionate about all things at the intersection of programming, computer science, and mathematics.

+These days, I am doing research in graphics for Imagination Technologies (better known under its previous moniker "VideoLogic" by the ~older~ more experienced gamers and game developpers).

-I have recently worked at Gravity Sketch, where I contributed to building the geometry kernel of the eponymous application, a collaborative, VR, 3D modeling tool.
+I have previously worked at Gravity Sketch, where I contributed to building the geometry kernel of the eponymous application, a collaborative, VR, 3D modeling tool.

-Before that, I was a mathematician, and studied stuff related to symbolic dynamics and thermodynamic formalism.
+Before that, I was --- or more accurately, tried to be --- a mathematician, and studied stuff related to symbolic dynamics and thermodynamic formalism.

 This is a place for me to ramble about professional and personal projects, hope you enjoy your stay!